 Develop and maintain a dashboard of federally required, and State priority, performance measures designed to help benchmark and track the State's progress in achieving the goals and targets outlined in the Long-Range Transportation Plan: Moving Forward RI 2040.
-The dashboard will
+The dashboard will focus on Transportation Performance Management, and 2-year and 4-year targets as required by FAST-Act reporting guidelines.
+The 2-year and 4-year targets are required in the areas of roadway safety, infrastructure condition, and highway performance.
+State priority performance areas will be included in a second phase.
+The dashboard will be updated annually with compiled data, or relevant web links.
+Staff may also work with RIDOT and DOA Information Technology resources as needed to develop the ESRI map online.

-- ✓ Related performance management and target setting work was completed with the adoption of the FFY 2022-2031 STIP Performance Management (see Section 1- background). - ✓ Content for a web-based dashboard has been developed in draft form.
+- Related performance management and target setting work was completed with the adoption of the FFY 2022-2031 STIP Performance Management (see Section 1- background). - ✓ Content for a web-based dashboard has been developed in draft form.
 Interim updates of progress on 2-and 4-year performance measures remains to be integrated into dashboard text. - ✓ Text development, web design and posting to the website will continue in Quarter 2.